bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 nothing to commit, working tree clean
 ```

 There is one last step we need to do, and that is a push.
-We need to run "git push origin master" command. "origin" refers to the Github copy of our repository. "master" refers to branch name in the repository.
+We need to execute "git push origin master" command. "origin" refers to the Github copy of our repository. "master" refers to branch name in the repository.
 If we did everything correctly, our new file should be on the Github copy of our repository.
 ```shell
 ~ $ git push origin master
 Counting objects: 3, done.